 A Sermon on Ezekiel 36:26Read more

-What does it take to change man?
-Many in modern society say man simply needs political change, or to change his environment.
-But, in this sermon on Ezekiel 36:26, Dr. Martyn Lloyd-Jones says that Scripture gives us a very different answer.
-For in Scripture, man’s greatest need is not that he should become wealthy or emotionally fulfilled.
-Man’s greatest need is to be made right with God.
-For all men are naturally born with a sin-hardened and corrupted heart.
-We desire sin continually and reject God and his ways.
+What does it take to change a person?
+Many in modern society say people simply need political change, or to change their environment.
+In this sermon on Ezekiel 36:26 titled “A New Heart,” Dr. Martyn Lloyd-Jones says that Scripture gives a very different answer.
+Scripture tells that a person’s greatest need is not that they should be wealthy or emotionally fulfilled.
+The greatest need is to be made right with God.
+For all are naturally born with a sin-hardened and corrupted heart.
+They desire sin continually and reject God and His ways.
 This cannot be remedied by shallow and external change, but it requires true change.
 What is this change?
 According to the prophet Ezekiel, it is a change brought about by God granting a new heart to sinners.
-This is when God miraculously changes men from sinners to children of God.
-This wholly new orientation frees men from the bondage of sin and immorality, and gives them new desires for what is righteous, beautiful, and good.
+This is when God miraculously changes people from sinners to children of God.
+This wholly new orientation frees people from the bondage of sin and immorality, and gives them new desires for what is righteous, beautiful, and good.
 This is the free gift of salvation for all who believe in Jesus Christ.
-Here Dr. Lloyd-Jones asks the question, do you have this new heart?
-Or are you still trapped in sin and darkness?

 Additional Scripture Translations